 Pleating: A distinctive pattern created from the folds of the dress’s fabric.

-Tiered Skirt: A skirt made up of layered fabric of different lengths.
+Tiered Skirt: A skirt made up of the layered fabric of different lengths.

 Ready to Try On Your Perfect Dress?